Bristol TN Real Estate

 There are many opportunities to enjoy a night out with the numerous local restaurants and breweries in Downtown Bristol.
 See below a list of must visit breweries:

-Elderbrew- Located on 6th Street is Bristol, TN’s first small batch brewery
+Elderbrew- Located on 6th Street in Bristol, TN’s first small batch brewery

-State Street Brewing- Opening soon on State St. The company will be brewing enjoyable, flavorful, and unique beers.
-They are inspired be a destination for the community and visitors to enjoy quality craft beer.
+State Street Brewing- Located on State St. The company will be brewing enjoyable, flavorful, and unique beers.
+They are inspired to be a destination for the community and visitors to enjoy quality craft beer.

-Lost State Distilling- Coming soon to State St. (with renovation of the old Bristol and Supply Co. building) the facility will work to bring Craft Gin, Rum, and Small Batch Tennessee Whiskey to the region.
+Lost State Distilling- Located on State St. (the renovated, old Bristol and Supply Co. building) the facility works to bring Craft Gin, Rum, and Small Batch Tennessee Whiskey to the region.
 In addition to production and storage space, the building will offer a tasting room and event space.
 It is exciting to see the revitalization of Downtown!

 Bristol, TN Education